 A tripartite MoU was signed in 2003 between State Government, the university and a private computer company to set up a Knowledge Data Centre (KDC) in the university campus.
 The KDC was to serve as a technology resource centre for the student community of the State.
 It was proposed to connect all educational institutions in the State under a single network.
 After the MoU, the project did not make much headway due to the indecisiveness on the modalities and disagreement over the price quoted by the private MoU partner for the computer hardware and software, leading to signing of a revised MoU in August 2007 with the same firm.
-The revised project was to be implemented at a total cost of $\gtrless$ 7.08 crore, to be completed by March 2009.
+The revised project was to be implemented at a total cost of $\stackrel{?}{\phantom{}}$ 7.08 crore, to be completed by March 2009.
 The project was proposed to be funded by grants of ₹ 2.50 crore and ₹ 2.44 crore from GOI and State Government respectively and the balance was to be met by the university.
 After prolonged delays even after the revised MoU, the university placed its purchase order on the private company in August 2008 to establish the KDC on a turn key basis.
 The open tender system was not followed as it was considered unsuitable.

-The private MoU partner supplied the computer hardware and software during September to December 2008 and a payment of $\gtrless$ 6.16 crore was made to the firm.
+The private MoU partner supplied the computer hardware and software during September to December 2008 and a payment of ₹ 6.16 crore was made to the firm.
 However, the KDC was still to start functioning due to delay in identification of space to house the facility with consequent delays in civil and electrical works.

 The university replied (October 2010) that the computers had been installed and KDC was functioning.
-The fact, however, was that the original proposal

-Instances of partnering with industry in taking up sponsored research and consultancy projects for the private sector were very low of 2003 to connect all educational institutions in the State under a single network had not taken shape even as of March 2010 despite incurring an expenditure of $\gtrless$ 6.16 crore thereon due to lack of planning and indecisiveness on the part of the university.
+The fact, however, was that the original proposal of 2003 to connect all educational institutions in the State under a single network had not taken shape even as of March 2010 despite incurring an expenditure of $\stackrel{?}{\underset{?}{$\sim}}$ 6.16 crore thereon due to lack of planning and indecisiveness on the part of the university.